 There are two little words that effectively put an end to all conversations with our kids—”fine” and “good.”
 (You're nodding your head right now, right!?)
-Use this “Best Conversation Starters” printable to break through those four letter words and into a meaningful conversation with your kids!
+Use these best conversation starters to break through those four letter words and into a meaningful conversation with your kids!

 We know it's a challenge—we've been there too!
 Even the best intentions to communicate with our family can be futile when competing with the craziness of everyday life.
 Between school, work, practices, friends, electronics… where does the time even go!?!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Here in our house, we have a fun tradition we like to do called “Sweet, sour, and service.”
 During this time, we each go around and share something sweet that happened that day, something sour and how we served someone.
 We've included all of those topics and more to make it even easier for you.
 And yes… you can even do this with your little ones!!